-6. Initiating a Recording Session
+6.1.1.
+Initiating a Recording Session

-A recording session is a SIP session with specific extensions applied, and these extensions are listed in the procedures below.
+A recording session is a SIP session with specific extensions applied, and these extensions are listed in the procedures for SRC and SRS below.
 When an SRC or an SRS receives a SIP session that is not a recording session, it is up to the SRC or the SRS to determine what to do with the SIP session.